Redmar-van-den-Berg/cromwell/README.md

 ## GET /engine/:version/status

-Cromwell will track the status of underlying systems on which it depends, typically connectivity to the database and to Dockerhub.
+Cromwell will track the status of underlying systems on which it depends, typically connectivity to the database and to Docker Hub.
 The `status` endpoint will return the current status of these systems.

 Response: